mrusme/kiwi/README.md

 #### Looking for a front-end ninja!

-Currently looking for someone who would like to build a slim React or Angular webapp on top of the Kiwi API to allow people to easily configure the Keybow without lots of technical mambo-jambo.
+Currently looking for someone who would like to build a slim React or Angular web-app on top of the Kiwi API to allow people to easily configure the Keybow without lots of technical mumbo-jumbo.
 If you'd be interested in contributing hit me up! :-)

 ## Kudos to ...